timvisee/ban-binance-bot/README.md

     - In supergroups; mark the bot as administrator

 You can always compile this bot yourself, to host your own instance.
+In that case, please refer to this repository hosting the source code in the description and about fields of your bot.

 ## Build & runtime requirements
 Currently, Rust beta is used for the new async/await system for asynchronous